Research changelog

 Growth in knowledge

-• The two agents did not contest whether translation strain matters; they split what it measures.
-A shared low-strain word can be one voice heard twice, so it cannot count as independent confirmation unless the traditio...
+• The two agents did not contest whether changed meaning matters; they split what it measures.

-• We learned that a teaching travels safely only when its carrier is named.
+• We learned that a teaching travels safely only when its support is named.

-• We learned that when we judge how far apart two teachings are, we first cut each one into parts: what it says about reality, what action it asks...
+• We learned that when we judge how far apart two teachings are, we first cut each one into parts, what it says about reality.

 • We learned that when two paths seem to say the same thing, the shared sentence can comfort a lonely reader before it has earned authority.